cchitsiang/awesome-stars/topics.md

 ## cli

+- [paul-gauthier/aider](https://github.com/paul-gauthier/aider) - aider is GPT powered coding in your terminal
 - [ca1c/envcli](https://github.com/ca1c/envcli) - Populate .env file from javascript variables
 - [eleven-sh/cli](https://github.com/eleven-sh/cli) - A CLI to create code sandboxes with automatic HTTPS and long running processes in your cloud provider account
 - [pdevito3/craftsman](https://github.com/pdevito3/craftsman) - A .NET 7 scaffolding tool to help you stop worrying about boilerplate and focus on your business logic 🚀